redwoodjs/redwood/docs/docs/how-to/build-dashboards-fast-with-tremor.md

 In this how to, you'll learn how to

 * setup tremor in a new or existing RedwoodJS app
-* use tremor components to layout a ne dashboard
+* use tremor components to layout a new dashboard
 * use a chart and card component to visualize static data
-* access a GitHub repo to make your dashboard dynamic using an [example RedwoodJS app](https://github.com/redwoodjs/redwoodjs-tremor-dashboard-demo))
+* access a GitHub repo to make your dashboard dynamic using an [example RedwoodJS app](https://github.com/redwoodjs/redwoodjs-tremor-dashboard-demo)

 ## Live Demo